matthewfallen/matthewfallen/README.md

 # 👋 • Introduction

-> Hi, I'm nova, a beginner developer and artist.
+> Hi, I'm matt, a beginner developer and artist.
 I started my path in programming at the age of 14 with the goal of creating a server for Minecraft, which led me to learn a bit more about JavaScript.
 From there I started to expand my knowledge and I'm creating an RPG project in Discord to give fun to the users of this application.
 Currently, I have experience in few languages, JavaScript, HTML/CSS.
 > I am in the process of learning JavaScript, Redis, Python and MySQL.

 ---